-I actually borrowed this idea from Spending Less is Not the Same as Saving , but it is an excellent point that maybe needs to be reinforced (i.e. spending less isn’t saving).
+I actually borrowed this idea from Spending Less is Not the Same as Saving .
+It is an excellent point that needs to be reinforced (i.e. spending less isn’t saving).

 If I go out and buy a new car and I manage to talk $2500 off the sticker price of the car, I have not saved anything, I have simply spent less money.
-I have argued about the semantics of money and that saving and spending less are not synonymous (i.e. spending less isn’t saving).
+I have argued about the semantics of money.
+Saving and spending less are not synonymous (i.e. spending less isn’t saving).

 Please don’t think I am saying you shouldn’t try to get a deal, or that spending less is terrible, however, it is not to be confused with saving.
-In the above example I didn’t save $2500, in fact I have spent a large amount of money (or incurred a large amount of debt), but that money is not saved.
+In the above example I didn’t save $2500.
+I had spent a large amount of money (or incurred a large amount of debt), but that money is not saved.

 Saving is putting money aside to grow and maybe use at a later date like:

-- Saving money in your TFSA , so that it can grow without tax implications
+- Putting money in your TFSA , so that it can grow without tax implications

-- Saving money in your RRSP, for your retirement
+- Depositing money in your RRSP, for your retirement

 - Saving money in your child’s RESP or RDSP